emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 TEAPv1 meets this requirement by mandating TLS version 1.2 support as defined in [](#phase1).

 ## A.3.
-Requirement 4.2.1.1.1: Ciphersuite Negotiation
+Requirement 4.2.1.1.1: Cipher Suite Negotiation
 {:numbered="false"}

-TEAPv1 meets this requirement by using TLS to provide protected ciphersuite negotiation.
+TEAPv1 meets this requirement by using TLS to provide protected cipher suite negotiation.

 ## A.4.
 Requirement 4.2.1.1.2: Tunnel Data Protection Algorithms
 {:numbered="false"}

-TEAPv1 meets this requirement by mandating ciphersuites as defined in [](#phase1).
+TEAPv1 meets this requirement by mandating cipher suites as defined in [](#phase1).

 ## A.5.
 Requirement 4.2.1.1.3: Tunnel Authentication and Key Establishment
 {:numbered="false"}

-TEAPv1 meets this requirement by mandating ciphersuites which only include ciphersuites that use strong cryptographic algorithms.
-They do not include ciphersuites providing mutually anonymous authentication or static Diffie-Hellman ciphersuites as defined in [](#phase1).
+TEAPv1 meets this requirement by mandating cipher suites which only include cipher suites that use strong cryptographic algorithms.
+They do not include cipher suites providing mutually anonymous authentication or static Diffie-Hellman cipher suites as defined in [](#phase1).

 ## A.6.
 Requirement 4.2.1.2: Tunnel Replay Protection